PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

        .event("category", "action")
        .with(tracker);
 ```
-Please note, that [Default custom variables](#default-custom-variables) option use custom variables of visit scope with indexes 1-3.
+Please note that for the [Default custom variables](#default-custom-variables) option, use the custom variables of the visit scope with indexes 1-3.

 Custom variable is defined by three parameters:

 * An index (required) – a given custom variable name must always be stored in the same "index" per session.
-For example, if you choose to store the variable name = "Gender" in index = 1 and you record another custom variable in index = 1, then the "Gender" variable will be deleted and replaced with the new custom variable stored in index 1.
+For example, if you choose to store the variable name = "Gender" in index = 1 and you record another custom variable in index = 1, then the "Gender" variable will be deleted and replaced with a new custom variable stored in index 1.

-* A name (required) – this String defines the name of a specific Custom Variable such as "User type".
-Limited to 200 characters.
+* A name (required) – this String defines the name of a specific Custom Variable such as "User type" (Limited to 200 characters).

-* A value (required) – this String defines the value of a specific Custom Variable such as "Customer".
-Limited to 200 characters.
+* A value (required) – this String defines the value of a specific Custom Variable such as "Customer" (Limited to 200 characters).

 ### Tracking custom dimensions
 *Requires Analytics*

-To track a custom name-value pair assigned to your users or screen views use [Custom Dimensions](https://helpcenter-piwik-pro.intercom.help/analytics/custom-dimensions).
+To track a custom name-value pair assigned to your users or screen views, use [Custom Dimensions](https://helpcenter-piwik-pro.intercom.help/analytics/custom-dimensions).
 Note that the custom value data is not sent by itself, but only with other tracking actions such as screen views, events or other tracking action:

 ```java
 TrackHelper.track()